xieyuheng/inner/persons/judea-pearl/judea-pearl.md

 in terms of assignment,
 but not in terms of equality.

-### Traditional statistical inference paradigm v.s. structural model paradigm
+### Traditional statistical inference paradigm vs. structural model paradigm

 In traditional statistical inference paradigm,
 _joint distribution_ is the Oracle.